Talks and publications

 Jonathan Müller

 There are, by now, several well-established C++ JSON libraries, for example, boost.JSON, rapidjson, and simdjson.
 C++ developers can choose between DOM parsers, SAX parsers, and pull parsers.
-DOM parsers are by design slow and use a lot of memory, SAX parsers are clumsy to use and the only well-known pull parser simdjson does not fully validate JSON documents and also has high non-constant memory usage.
+DOM parsers are slow by design and use a lot of memory, SAX parsers are clumsy to use, and the only well-known pull parser simdjson does not fully validate JSON documents and also has high non-constant memory usage.
 Our open-source JSON parser fills the gap between the existing parser libraries.
 It is a fully validating, fast, pull parser with O(1) memory usage.

 Its main contribution, however, is the API design.
 All existing parsers verify that a parsed document is valid JSON.
 But most applications require the data to have a specific structure, for example, that an object has specific required keys while other keys may be optional.
 Their associated values in turn are expected to be, for example, strings, objects or arrays.
 Currently, developers need to implement their own checks and their own error handling on top of the existing parser APIs.